Pedestrian Car Accidents: Could the Pedestrian Be at Fault?

 Note: Washington, D.C. also follows the contributory negligence rule in many personal injury scenarios, but a special law carves out an exception for pedestrians who are injured in traffic accidents.
 Under Code of the District of Columbia section 50-2204.52, a pedestrian can sue a motorist after a car-pedestrian accident, as long as the pedestrian's share of fault was 50 percent or less.

-Comparative Negligence
+Comparative Negligence In Car-Versus-Pedestrian Cases

 Comparative negligence allocates fault between parties.
 A defendant's liability may be reduced, but not necessarily eliminated, if the plaintiff is partly at fault for the accident.
-There are two variations of the comparative negligence system:
+There are two variations of the comparative negligence system.

-Liability is split according to the percentage of fault.
+With pure comparative negligence, liability is split according to the percentage of fault.
 So, if the pedestrian is deemed 30 percent responsible, the driver is said to be 70 percent responsible, and the pedestrian's damages total $10,000, the pedestrian will be able to collect from $7,000 from the driver.

 Learn more about contributory and comparative negligence in car accident cases.